Market

 that he / she meets the criteria of independence laid down in Section 149(6) of the Companies Act, 2013 and Regulation 16(1)(b) and

-Regulation 25 of the SEBI (LODR) Regulations, 2015.
-The declarations were noted by the Board at its meeting held on 28th April, 2025.
+Regulation 25 of the Listing Regulations.
+The declarations were noted by the Board at its meeting held on 28th May, 2026.
+The

 ANNUAL EVALUATION OF BOARD'S PERFORMANCE